abhinavsingh/proxy.py/README.md

     - `--plugins proxy.plugin.CacheResponsesPlugin` enables `CacheResponsesPlugin` so that we can inspect intercepted traffic
     - `--ca-*` flags enable TLS Interception.

-4. From another terminal, try TLS Interception using `curl`
+4. From another terminal, try TLS Interception using `curl`.
+You can omit `--cacert` flag if CA certificate is already trusted by the system.

     ```bash
     ❯ curl -v \